mtps3/Mtps3.github.io/_posts/2016-12-18-sharifctf7-tehran.md

   - Apparently calling undefined functions triggers this error
 - `compare` is mapped to `memcmp`
-- Apparently if we omit args to function calls, they are still fetched from wherever they are ususally passed, resulting in use of
+- Apparently if we omit args to function calls, they are still fetched from wherever they are ususally passed, resulting in use of uninitialized memory.
 - `heap_create` is mapped to malloc
   - We can calculate with the return address of `heap_create`
   - We can use this to leak pointers to the heap (with `exit` or `puts`)